selank1434/receipt-processor-challenge-solution/README.md

-# Go API with Docker Setup
+# Receipt Processor Go API with Docker Setup

 This repository contains a Go-based API that processes receipts and calculates points.
 It is containerized using Docker.